 At its broadest, the term 'modern slavery' refers to any situations of exploitation where a person cannot refuse or leave work because of threats, violence, coercion, abuse of power or deception.
-The Australian government proposes that for the purpose of the reporting requirement, modern slavery will be defined to incorporate conduct that would constitute a relevant offence under existing human trafficking, slavery and slavery-like offence provisions set out in Divisions 270 and 271 of the Commonwealth Criminal Code.
+The Australian regime defines modern slavery to incorporate conduct that would constitute an offence under existing human trafficking, slavery and slavery-like offence provisions set out in Divisions 270 and 271 of the Commonwealth Criminal Code.

-This will mean modern slavery will encompass slavery, servitude, forced labour, debt bondage, and deceptive recruiting for labour or services.
-The government proposes to exclude practices, such as forced marriage, that they regard as unlikely to be present in business operations and supply chains.
+This will mean modern slavery will encompass slavery, servitude, the worst forms of child labour, forced labour, human trafficking, debt bondage, slavery like practices, forced marriage and deceptive recruiting for labour or services.

-A targeted regulatory regime will be introduced, under which large businesses will report annually in relation to their actions to address modern slavery against a set of minimum criteria.
-The government also proposes a central repository of the annual statements.
+Once the Modern Slavery Act (Cth) commences, a targeted regulatory regime will be introduced, under which large businesses will report annually in relation to their actions to address modern slavery against a set of minimum criteria.
+Those reports will be published on a public register.
+For more detailed information on the new regime, read our article: Commonwealth Modern Slavery Bill passes through both houses of Parliament.

 What are the statistics?